 The purpose of GMaP programming is to strengthen our regional network by supporting the next generation of cancer and cancer health disparities researchers.
 We offer a variety of programs and funding to help students and scientists develop the skills they need to tackle a broad range of cancer and cancer health disparities research.

-To be considered, you must complete a GMaP Scholarship application.
+To be considered, you must complete a GMaP Research Stimulus Award application.

 Applications will be reviewed by GMaP leadership.
 Because this is a highly competitive award, please allow a minimum of two weeks for application review.